The current Ripple (XRP) price (XRP) is 1.28 €, up 4.09% within the past 24 hours. Within the past year, the Ripple (XRP) price is up by 591.83% .

 On Cryptoradar you can compare cryptocurrency marketplaces, which you can use to buy Ripple (XRP).

 Check Ripple (XRP) prices of the most popular Ripple (XRP) exchanges.

 The purpose of Ripple is to enable fast financial transactions that are recorded by a blockchain.
 Ripple is one of the less decentralized cryptocurrencies as a private company, RippleLabs, issues XRP and controls many network nodes.
-You can learn more about Ripple here.

 What determines Ripple's price?

 XRP (the token of the Ripple Blockchain) is traded on crypto exchanges, with the price determined by supply and demand.
 The Ripple price is therefore the currently valid market price.
 The Ripple price rises when demand of XRP (= number of people that want to buy) exceeds the supply of XRP (= number of people that want to sell).

 Ripple does not enjoy the same recognition as major rivals like Bitcoin.
 What’s more, the Ripple Network is not truly public, despite its decentralised nature.
 This reduces its appeal to the general public and makes it more of a niche product with specialised applications.
 This also limits its potential for the kind of truly explosive growth we’ve seen in BTC, and may lead to negative perceptions among traders.

 After all, one of the major advantages of cryptocurrency is that it grants a degree of freedom from the whims of a single organisation.
 The reputation of Ripple Labs will have a sizeable impact on the price of XRP — though we should still consider that the ledger itself is open-source, and would persist even if the company were to cease operating.